MicrosoftDocs/visualstudio-docs/docs/debugger/create-custom-views-of-dot-managed-objects.md

 ## Attributes

-In C#, Visual Basic, and C++ (C++/CLI code), you can add expansions for custom data using <xref:System.Diagnostics.DebuggerTypeProxyAttribute>, <xref:System.Diagnostics.DebuggerDisplayAttribute>, and <xref:System.Diagnostics.DebuggerBrowsableAttribute>.
+In C#, Visual Basic, and C++ (C++/CLI code only), you can add expansions for custom data using <xref:System.Diagnostics.DebuggerTypeProxyAttribute>, <xref:System.Diagnostics.DebuggerDisplayAttribute>, and <xref:System.Diagnostics.DebuggerBrowsableAttribute>.

 In [!INCLUDE[dnprdnlong](../code-quality/includes/dnprdnlong_md.md)] code, Visual Basic does not support the DebuggerBrowsable attribute.
 This limitation is removed in more recent versions of the .NET Framework.